Psychiatry Residency Overview

 In addition to the educational opportunities offered in the Didactics and Grand Rounds programs, residents are provided an opportunity to attend local or national meetings or conferences of special interest.
 Additionally, residents receive an individual subscription to Decker Scientific American Psychiatry Weekly Curriculum.
 Five days each year are allowed for educational leave.
 In addition, the department encourages participation in professional associations at the local and national level, and assists residents in applying for national awards and honors.
 Residents elected as Chief are also sent to a Chief Resident conference designed to prepare them for their new roles as leaders.

-At the PGY-1 level, residents are given two weeks of vacation plus five days of educational leave to attend conferences or prepare for boards.
-At the PGY-2 level and above, residents have three weeks of vacation plus five days of educational leave.
-All residents have eight University holidays off plus four holiday bonus days that can be used at other times during the year.
+At the PGY-1 level, residents are given ten days of vacation plus five days of educational leave to attend conferences or prepare for boards.
+At the PGY-2 level and above, residents have fifteen days of vacation plus five days of educational leave.
+All residents have nine University official holidays and four University holiday bonus days each year.